 provided that the QCA must not disclose any Confidential Information.

-The QCA will accept that the costs of an audit conducted by DBCT Management in accordance with Section 9.5(c)(1) or 9.6(e) are prudent9 and will include them into the regulated asset base.
+The QCA will accept that the costs of an audit conducted by DBCT Management in accordance with Section 9.5(c)(1) or 9.6(e) are prudent, except where an audit finds that DBCT Management (or a Brookfield Group member, as applicable) has not complied with Section 9.

 Audit